-Enter on line 7 the amount of any repayments you made before filing your 2007 return.
+Enter on line 5 the amount of any repayments you made before filing your 2008 return.
 Do not include any repayments made later than the due date (including extensions) for that return.
-If you repaid more than the amount on line 3 (including any excess repayments from 2006 on line 6), the excess will be carried forward to your 2008 tax return.
-Repayments made after the due date of your 2007 return (including extensions) generally will be reported on your 2008 tax return.
+If you repaid more than the amount on line 1 (including any excess repayments from 2007 on line 4), the excess can be carried back.
+Repayments made after the due date of your 2008 return (including extensions) generally will be reported on your 2009 tax return.
 However, you may have to file an amended return in certain situations.
 See Amending Form 8915 on this page.

 Example.
-You received a \$90,000 qualified hurricane distribution on January 7, 2006, from your 401(k) plan because of Hurricane Wilma.
-On April 1, 2008, you repay \$30,000 to an IRA.
-You file your return on April 10, 2008.
-Since the repayment was made before you filed your return, and not later than the due date (including extensions), you would enter the \$30,000 repayment on line 7.
+You received a \$90,000 qualified hurricane distribution on August 7, 2006, from your 401(k) plan because of Hurricane Wilma.
+On April 1, 2009, you repay \$30,000 to an IRA.
+You file your return on April 10, 2009.
+Since the repayment was made before you filed vour return, and not later than the due date (including extensions), you would enter the \$30,000 repayment on line 5.